neutralica/hson-unsafe/src/docs/2-transform.docs.md

 * Value-wrapper VSNs (`_str`, `_val`) never have `_attrs`.
 * Only meta keys prefixed with `data-_` are allowed in `_meta`.

-`assert_invariants_NEW` is used at parse boundaries and before serialization during tests and internal pipelines.
+`assert_invariants` is used at parse boundaries and before serialization during tests and internal pipelines.

 ---